Awards

 Gordon Uno is David Ross Boyd Professor of Botany at the University of Oklahoma and is being recognized with the individual Bennett award for his long and distinguished career in advancing interdisciplinary STEM education.
 He has has authored or co-authored 27 textbooks and supplemental resources including: Principles of Botany; Handbook for Developing Undergraduate Science Courses; Developing Biological Literacy; Biological Science: an Ecological Approach; and Inquiring About Plants.
 He has been elected President of both a science education organization (National Association of Biology Teachers—NABT), 1995, and a science organization (Botanical Society of America—BSA), 2016.
 He also served on the Board of Directors for the American Institute of Biological Sciences (AIBS) for nine years and was elected an officer of that organization.
 Dr. Uno was a Program Officer in the Division of Undergraduate Education at the National Science Foundation (NSF), 1998-2000, he became a Fellow of the American Association for the Advancement of Science (AAAS) in 2000, and he was awarded Honorary Membership by the NABT in 2001.
 He has taught over 15,000 undergraduates and received one national, two state, and three University-level teaching awards.
 He has led many faculty development workshops for university and secondary science instructors and received multiple grants from the NSF including three from the Research Coordination Networks in Undergraduate Biology Education (RCN-UBE) program to study faculty professional development and the introductory biology course.
 Uno was the Chair and organizer of the first Gordon Research Conference on Undergraduate Biology Education Research (GRC-UBER) and was Chair of the College Board committee (2010-2016) that revised the Advanced Placement (AP) Biology course and wrote the new Biology exams, taken by 250,000 students each year.
 He has just received funding from the NSF to rewrite the AAAS document, The Liberal Art of Science.
 To see Gordon Uno’s keynote at SSI 2021, click HERE.

-Pat Marsteller is the recipient of the Bennett team award for her outstanding collaborative work in advancing Social Justice in STEM learning.
+Pat Marsteller is the recipient of the Bennett award for her outstanding collaborative work in advancing Social Justice in STEM learning.
 She directed the Emory College Center for Science Education from 1997- 2016.
 Her academic work includes promoting access, interest and participation in science careers.
 At Emory, she developed programs that focus on attracting and retaining underrepresented students, women and minorities in careers in science and was the chair of the Emory President’s Commission on the Status of Minorities.
 She was one of the cofounders of the Neuroscience and Behavioral Biology major and one of the leads on the NSF Center for Behavioral Neuroscience.
 She is currently Chair Emeritus of the AAAS section on education and one of the members of Committee on Science & Technology Engagement with the Public (CoSTEP) which aims to support such AAAS strategic goals as enhancing communication among scientists, engineers and the public; providing a voice for science on societal issues; and increasing public engagement with science and technology.
 She is co-chair of the Diversity Inclusion Equity and Social justice working group of the Accelerating Systemic Change Network (ASCN).
 Pat continues her commitment to equitable STEM education through her work with BioQUEST-QUBES, AAAS and ASCN, leading efforts to change policies and practices at the institutional, faculty and student levels.
 Her warm tribute to her many collaborators and their contributions is at link below:

 Pat Marsteller’s Bennett Award Team Tribute